Hong-Kong-Districts-Info/site/README.md

 1. Run `hugo server` and and open your browser to http://localhost:1313.
 This is your _local deployment_ of the website.

-1. Once you are happy with the results:
-  - Press Ctrl+C to kill the server
-  - Before proceeding run `rm -rf public` to completely remove the public directory
+1. Once you are happy with the results, you can press Ctrl+C to kill the server.
+Before proceeding, run `rm -rf public` to completely remove the `public` directory.

-1. `git submodule add -b master https://github.com/Hong-Kong-Districts-Info/hong-kong-districts-info.github.io.git public`.
+1. Run `git submodule add -b master https://github.com/Hong-Kong-Districts-Info/hong-kong-districts-info.github.io.git public`.
 This creates a git submodule.
 Now when you run the `hugo` command to build your site to public, the created public directory will have a different remote origin (i.e. hosted GitHub repository).

 Please see https://gohugo.io/hosting-and-deployment/hosting-on-github/ for the original instructions.